 The height of this type of street light is between 15 and 20 meters, and it can work both as conventional lighting and high mast lighting.

-Classified by light distribution characteristics
+Street lights with different light distribution characteristics

 There are three types of street lights: cut-off luminaires, semi-cut-off luminaires, and non-cut-off luminaires.
 The most obvious differences between them are their abilities to prevent glare and the places people use them.